Daisy-McG/Hangman/README.md

 I selected publish to GitHub public repository and my first commit was published.

 The following commands were used for version control throughout the project:
-* git add filename - This command was used to add fils to the staging area before commiting.
+* git add filename - This command was used to add files to the staging area before committing.
 * git commit -m "commit message explaining the updates" - This command was used to to commit changes to the local repository.
-* git push - This command is used to push all commited changes to the GitHub repository.
+* git push - This command is used to push all committed changes to the GitHub repository.

 ### Using Github Pages
 1. Navigate to the GitHub [Repository:](https://github.com/Daisy-McG/milestone-project-two)